One-form: Definition and local coordinate description

 where the $f_i$ are smooth functions.
 From this perspective, a one-form has a covariant transformation law on passing from one coordinate system to another.
 Thus a one-form is an order 1 covariant tensor field.

 Examples

-The most basic non-trivial differential one-form is the "change in angle" form $d\theta.$ This is defined as the derivative of the angle "function" $\theta(x,y)$ (which is only defined up to an additive constant), which can be explicitly defined in terms of the atan2 function.
+A simple non-trivial differential one-form is the "change in angle" form $d\theta.$ This is defined as the derivative of the angle "function" $\theta(x,y)$ (which is only defined up to an additive constant), which can be explicitly defined in terms of the atan2 function.
 Taking the derivative yields the following formula for the total derivative: